daryltee91/playwright-tech-challenge/README.md

 # playwright-technical-challenge
 Technical challenge built using Node.js v24, Docker, and Playwright for E2E testing.

+## Structure

+Datasets for `DemoQA Automation Practice Form` is defined in `assets/data/students.json` in JSON format.

+Image used for `DemoQA Automation Practice Form` can be found in `assets/images/example.png`.

 Tests for `DemoQA Automation Practice Form` are defined in `tests/demoqa.spec.ts`.

 Tests for `SWAPI` are defined in `tests/swapi.spec.ts`.